 One of the most criminally overlooked parts of Mexico is the lush, mountainous, jungly region of Chiapas.
 It boasts some of Mexico’s, if not the world’s, most breathtaking natural beauty.
 I had my sights set on San Cristobal de las Casas and Chiapas for the longest time.
-My expectations were high, yet Chiapas exceeded every single one of those.
+My expectations were high, yet both San Cristobal and Chiapas exceeded every single one of those lofty expectations.

 For nature lovers and outdoorsy adventurers, Chiapas might be the best state in Mexico.
 It is incredibly diverse and much less traveled than Mexico’s more popular tourist destinations.
 From dense jungles to towering canyons, mystical waterfalls and buried ruins straight out of Indiana Jones, there is much to be explored in Chiapas.
+Along with La Huasteca Potosina, this region of Mexico is the best for the nature lover who likes to stray off the beaten path.
 These are just a few of the incredible highlights of this state.

 The Cañon del Sumidero is undoubtedly one of Chiapas’ most famous destinations.
 Only an hour away from San Cristobal de las Casas, it is the first destination most people check off when they arrive.
 A boat ride through the canyon feels like a journey through Jurassic Park.
 I found it hard to believe that a place like this was in Mexico.
 It was akin to the fjords of Norway or New Zealand, or the towering limestone karsts that you’ll find all throughout South East Asia.
 At the cost of about $15 USD for a day trip from San Cristobal, I absolutely recommend this trip to anyone.

 El Chiflon Waterfalls (Cascadas El Chiflon)